OpenBSD

 386 Processor and 8 MB RAM, no hard disk is necessary.
 However, this

-configuration may have many problems and this is not the issue of Karma
+configuration may have many problems and this is not any weak point

-BSD when such an old computer will not work.
-MP3 is a unique compression
+of Karma BSD when such an old computer will not work.
+MP3 is

 version, which is compiled statically. mpg123 has many options,